 Unlicensed professionals must work under appropriate supervision when using biofeedback to treat a diagnosed disorder.
-The other option is to work only in a peak/optimal performance setting where there are no patients and one does not treat disorders.
-Some examples of this would be working with athletes or other professionals to help them be more efficient.
-When working with a client on a performance issue, you should always be aware that they may also have symptoms that may lead you to refer them to an appropriately licensed provider.
+The other option is to work only in a peak/optimal performance setting where there are no patients, and one does not treat disorders.

 A license is required by the state where you practice should you wish to be called a specific title such as a psychologist or to practice a defined profession such as Clinical Psychology or Medicine.
 Laws are in place to regulate the independent treatment of disease and disorder.
 Simply stated, there is no license for any biofeedback modality.
 A license regulates how biofeedback or neurofeedback may be used when treating a diagnosed medical or psychological disorder.